 So, we are tied to our two main types of immunity:

-innate immune system (defense)
+Innate immune system (defense)

 Innate immune responses (acquired) are those that rely on cells that do not require additional “training” to do their jobs.
-These cells include aforementioned neutrophils, monocytes, natural killer (NK) cells, and a set of proteins called complement proteins.
+These cells include the aforementioned neutrophils, monocytes, natural killer (NK) cells, and a set of proteins called complement proteins.
 Innate responses to infection occur quickly and reliably.
 Even infants have excellent innate immune responses.

 Our defense mechanisms consist of things such as skin barriers, stomach acid, and inflammation to secure our bodies from various stressors in our environment.
 We can enhance our immunity by managing degrees of inflammation, blood circulation, and natural killer cell (NK) task as these are a few of our major protections.

-adaptive immune system (attack)
+Adaptive immune system (attack)